Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 Standing by these ancient pillars, there seems to be a thin veil between the present and the past.
 Perhaps I’ve been watching too many episodes of Outlander, but I’m sure on a moon-filled night … you might just stumble into another world, into another time.

 The Ring of Brodgar Stones is the largest stone circle in Scotland.
-Of the original 60 stones, only 27 remain, ranging from two metres to four and a half metres tall.
+Only 27 of the original 60 stones remain, ranging from two metres to four and a half metres tall.

 No one is sure about the purpose of the stones.
 However, many believe this was a place of worship or celebration aligned with the solstice and equinox.